This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The Church of Panagia Portaitissa in Chora

-However, our favourite churches in Chora comprise the complex of the nine churches in the Karai neighbourhood.
+However, our favourite churches in Chora are the nine churches in the Karai neighbourhood.
 If you’re wondering what to do in Astypalaia, visiting these churches is a must.

 This photo shows the facades of the nine churches complex in the Karai neighbourhood.